muongi/kra-etims-woocommerce-integration/DOCUMENTATION_SUMMARY.md

-# Documentation Summary - KRA eTims WooCommerce Integration
+# Documentation Summary - KRA eTims WooCommerce Plugin

-This document provides an overview of all documentation files included with the KRA eTims WooCommerce Integration plugin.
+This document provides an overview of all documentation files included with the KRA eTims WooCommerce Plugin.

 ## 📚 Documentation Files Overview